-Engagement with Suppliers, Customers and Others in a Business Relationship with the Trust.
+Engagement with Suppliers, Customers and Others in a Business Relationship with the Trust

-This year we have procured a cleaning contract across our Luton schools, working with Schools Buying Club and Everything FM framework we have moved to a single contractor from in house and contracted services, this is providing an improvement in consistency of cleaning across the schools and reduced the burden on school staff to manage this service.
-We are in the process of mobilising a new contract for catering across our three Slough schools, working with Panache Consulting.
+During the year 2022-23 we engaged the services of Panache Consulting to procure a new catering contract across our family of Slough schools, the tender process was robust and engagement with school leaders and Directors was very good, there was a great deal of challenge to the bidders and with reference checks, visits and sampling of food we were able to make a good appointment of Harrison Catering.
 We have continued to work with Ingleton Wood to deliver our 5-year estates plan.
 And with Winckworth Sherwood, both key strategic partners to ensure that our significant areas of expenditure and risk are managed robustly.
-During 2021-2022 significant construction projects were awarded to the following commercial organisations:
+During 2022-23 significant construction projects were awarded to the following commercial organisations:

-- Ingleton Wood LLP (As professional Consultants), 10-12 Alie Street, London, E1 8DE - J.F.Fennelly Groundworks Limited, Office 2, First Floor, 122 Union Street, Dunstable, Beds, LU6 1HB - Definitive Development's Group Ltd, 2 Cherry Tree Road, Chinnor, OX39 4QY - Phoenix Heating (Luton) Ltd, Unit 5 Blackburn Rd, Houghton Regis, Dunstable LU5 5BQ - Heartfelt Roofing, 50 Holmethorpe Avenue, Holmethorpe Industrial Estate, Redhill, Surrey, RH1 2NL
+- Ingleton Wood LLP (As professional Consultants), 10--12 Alie Street, London, E1 8DE - J.F.Fennelly Groundworks Limited, Office 2, First Floor, 122 Union Street, Dunstable, Beds, LU6 1HB - Definitive Development's Group Ltd, 2 Cherry Tree Road, Chinnor, OX39 4QY - Phoenix Heating (Luton) Ltd, Unit 5 Blackburn Rd, Houghton Regis, Dunstable LU5 5BQ - Heartfelt Roofing, 50 Holmethorpe Avenue, Holmethorpe Industrial Estate, Redhill, Surrey, RH1 2NL